Trip Summary and Itinerary Map

 Today there lies the castle ruins, the majority of which lie in the Royal Enclosure, a fairy-tale like castle compound dating back to the 17th century.
 The castles reflect the glory of Gondarine kings and have a characteristic lime mortar style.

-Visit Debre Birhan Silassie church, rewarding for its magnificent murals adorning the roof and the walls of the church.
+Visit Debre Birhan Selassie church, rewarding for its magnificent murals adorning the roof and the walls of the church.
 Like many Eastern Orthodox churches, Debre Birhan has an unassuming stone-and-brick exterior with double-arched entrance door and two-tiered thatched roof.
-Once you enter, angles shine on you with light and colour.
-Interior walls and ceiling are fully covered by painted images of winged faces (angels) with big eyes and the walls depict biblical scenes and saints.
+Once you enter, angels shine on you with light and colour.
+The interior walls and ceiling are fully covered by painted images of angels with big eyes and the walls depict biblical scenes and saints.